Intel climbs as Wall St cheers early signs of recovery

-April 28 (Reuters) - Intel Corp INTC.O shares rose nearly 6% as the once-dominant chipmaker's quarterly print indicated "baby step progress" in efforts to turn around its business after ceding market share to rivals and struggling with all-time low margins.
+April 28 (Reuters) - Intel Corp INTC.O shares rose 8% as the once-dominant chipmaker showed signs of a turnaround after ceding market share to rivals and struggling with all-time low margins.

-At least 13 brokerages raised their target price on the stock that has underperformed rivals this year, encouraged by CEO Pat Gelsinger's remarks the PC market - on which Intel built its reputation - was stabilizing after multiple quarters of decline.
+At least 13 brokerages raised their target price on the stock that has underperformed rivals this year.
+Their action followed Intel CEO Pat Gelsinger's remarks the PC market - on which Intel built its reputation - was stabilizing after multiple quarters of decline.

 "While the future pace of the sector's recovery is uncertain, we do believe that Intel has reached a revenue, gross margin, and profit trough through this first half of 2023," said Benchmark analyst Cody Acree, upgrading the stock to "buy".